slsys/Gateway/faq_eng.md

 The formula for the conversion: M = 1,000,000 / K where K is the temperature in Kelvin.

 Example:
-Color temperature 4000K, set the value ZigBeeGW / lamp_1 / set / color_temp to 250
+Color temperature 4000K, set the value ZigBeeGW/lamp_1/set/color_temp to 250

 ## Question: How to control hardware LEDs?
 Answer:
-It is necessary to send the following content to the ZigBeeGW / led topic in JSON:
+It is necessary to send the following content to the ZigBeeGW/led topic in JSON:
 {"mode": "manual", "hex": "# FFFFFF"}

 mode - sets the mode; valid values ​​are off, manual and auto